nlpfromscratch/nlp-llms-resources/README.md

 * [Detoxify](https://github.com/unitaryai/detoxify): Toxic comment classification models based on BERT.
 * [Artificial Intelligence and Data Act (AIDA) Companion Document](https://ised-isde.canada.ca/site/innovation-better-canada/en/artificial-intelligence-and-data-act-aida-companion-document): High level details on the proposed Canadian AI legislation as part of [Bill C-27](https://www.parl.ca/DocumentViewer/en/44-1/bill/C-27/first-reading).
 * [Evaluating social and ethical risks from generative AI](https://deepmind.google/discover/blog/evaluating-social-and-ethical-risks-from-generative-ai/): Blog post and source paper from Deepmind on framework for risks from GenAI.
-* [The Alignment Handbook](https://github.com/huggingface/alignment-handbook): From the Hugging Face team, provides a series robust training recipes that span the whole LLM pipeline for ensuring model alignment.
+* [The Alignment Handbook](https://github.com/huggingface/alignment-handbook): From the Hugging Face team, provides a series of robust training recipes that span the whole LLM pipeline for ensuring model alignment.
 * [Decoding Intentions](https://cset.georgetown.edu/publication/decoding-intentions/): Artificial Intelligence and Costly Signals: The paper from Helen Toner on the OpenAI board that ruffled Sam Altan’s feathers.
 * [Cold Takes](https://www.cold-takes.com/): Ethics and AI blog and podcast from Holden Karnofsky of Open Philanthropy